Did you suffer a concussion as the result of a car accident that wasn’t your fault? You may be entitled to a valuable financial settlement.

 The most common concussion symptoms that occur after a car accident are headache, loss of memory, and confusion.
 The loss of memory usually involves forgetting the details of the car accident itself.
 More delayed concussion symptoms may include sleep disturbances, sensitivity to light and noise, irritability, a change in taste and smell, depression, and trouble concentrating.

-Other types of brain injuries
+Common types of brain injuries suffered in car accidents

 If you think you’ve suffered more debilitating symptoms as a result of your concussion, you may have suffered another type of traumatic brain injury.